haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/base-integration/formblocktype.md

   - Integration
 ---

-The payment information form rendering in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} order creation is defined by the block class, its template and {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+The payment information form rendering in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} order creation is defined by the block class, its template and {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.

 `formBlockType` is one of the arguments you must [configure for the payment method facade]({{ page.baseurl }}/payments-integrations/base-integration/facade-configuration.html).